Ray Anderson (journalist)

 Raymond Harold Anderson (commonly referred to as Ray Anderson,1927 – September 24, 2023) was an American journalist who worked at The New York Times as a foreign correspondent.
 He was also a professor emeritus at the University of Wisconsin-Madison's School of Journalism.
 He died on September 24, 2023 in Middleton, Wisconsin.

 Life and education

 Anderson joined the Navy at the age of 17.
 After his military service, he attended the University of Wisconsin-Eau Claire where he studied pre-journalism.
 He then went to Los Angeles and studied photojournalism.
 Eventually he attended the University of Wisconsin-Madison and received a bachelor's degree and master's degree in Russian.
 After his graduate work in Madison, Anderson received a Fulbright Scholarship and subsequently studied at the Slavic Institute in Denmark.
-He later took classes at Columbia University.
+He later took classes in journalism at Columbia University.